-We get angry when someone gets the promotion over us, has a nicer car, or has a skill or talent that we wish we had at our own disposal.
+We get angry when someone gets the promotion over us, has a nicer car, or has a skill or talent we wish we had at our disposal.

-This fear often leads to great discontentment, which if left to itself, can lead to bitterness.
+This fear often leads to great discontentment, which can lead to bitterness if left to itself.

 Bitterness is a dangerous emotion.

-It causes us to begin having immense pity parties and can rob the heart of its passion.
+It causes us to have immense pity parties and can rob the heart of its passion.

-Often, this bitterness causes us to find faults with this person where we explain WHY they simply don’t deserve whatever it is that they have.
+Often, this bitterness causes us to find faults with this person as we try to explain why they simply don’t deserve whatever they have.

 When bitterness takes root, anger wells up.

 Many who fall into this trap will long to see that person robbed.

 When we live out of fear and insecurities, all of life seems hopeless and joyless.